Kirity/fargate-cicd-demo/README.md

 # Let's test the pipeline

-First, let us see the running version.
+First, let's check the current running version.

 Copy the DNS url from the ALB and hit it in a browser.
 You would see as below: